MHuyennn/DS312-medblip_large/README.md

 ## Introduction

-In the ImageCLEFmedical 2024 Caption competition, our team utilized the MedBLIP model and achieved significant results.
+In the ImageCLEFmedical 2025 Caption competition, our team built a MedCSRA model and achieved significant results.
 Below are the methods we used for training, predicting, and evaluating our model.

 ## Training